Art and The Unconscious

 Her Jungian focused therapeutic work, provides depth of understanding to the unconscious dynamics of individuals and relationships.
 She is passionate about amplifying the symbols given in dreams, active imagination and working creatively through fairy tale and art, to help clients build a bridge between the unconscious and conscious realms of the psyche.

-Laura, previously lectured in Belfast, on a range of courses where she was involved in teaching and training the student therapists; including the University of Ulster’s Foundation Degree course and CPCAB courses.
+Laura previously lectured in Belfast, on a range of courses where she was involved in teaching, and training the student therapists; including the University of Ulster’s Foundation Degree course and CPCAB courses.
 She both wrote and coordinated courses during her time there.
-Her love of psychodynamic/Jungian theory and practice led her into writing and delivering private CPD to therapists; trained and in training.
-Laura also writes and delivers bespoke psycho-education workshops for personal development purposes and for businesses.
+Laura also delivers bespoke psycho-education workshops for personal development purposes and for businesses.

 About Gerard Torbitt

 Gerard is a Belfast based artist, inspired by the depths of the psyche and mysticism.
-His most recent Belfast exhibition 'BRING YOUR OWN GHOSTS' consisted of a series of vivid, colourful and often disturbing paintings.
+His Belfast exhibition 'BRING YOUR OWN GHOSTS' consisted of a series of vivid, colourful and often disturbing paintings.
 These were inspired by the isolation of lockdown, a solo residency in Cushendalls curfew tower, his recent separation and personal exploration and relocation.

 Gerard describes his artistic style as ‘chaos’ art, which involves finding meaning and purpose in the chaotic and synchronistic imagery bubbling up from the deep unconscious.
 Gerard’s artistic style, complements the Jungian approach through the paradoxical elements of colour and dark, disturbing and soothing, violence and innocence in his imagery.